webelcomau/EJBvsCDIvsJSF/README.md

 ```

 ----

+You may have noticed that the range of backing bean scopes tested is not (yet) complete:

+- The ` @ApplicationScoped` has been excluded deliberately, because it would cause many injected session beans to be created at application startup, which complicates the analysis during profiling.
+(There is a an `AppOptions` backing bean with `@ApplicationScoped`, however it does not have any injected session beans.)
+- The `@FlowScoped` has been excluded because it would require inclusion of a flow, which is more complicated than the purpose of the current  test cases, with their focus on the lifetime of injected session beans.
+- The `@Dependent` scope is also not used yet for the backing bean test pages (it would have to be itself injected into something); that might however make a nice test for the future.

+The focus of this test app is mostly on `@ViewScoped`.
+It is ironic that - given that [@ViewScoped](https://docs.oracle.com/javaee/7/api/javax/faces/view/ViewScoped.html) is (with its excellent support for AJAX) perhaps the most-used scope in the JSF community - 'view scope' is only  mentioned once "in passing" in the latest JavaEE8 tutorial version (under [Using Managed Bean Scopes](https://javaee.github.io/tutorial/jsf-configure002.html#GIRCR)) !

+> If you are configuring a bean that allows attributes to be associated with the view, you can use the view scope.
+The attributes persist until the user has navigated to the next view.

+---

 Each test page creates (usually) a new backing bean when first loaded.
 Of interest is what happens to the backing beans **and their referenced session beans** on initial page load, and once the page is left or reloaded (whereby the result depends on the backing bean type and navigation method used).